 Can Mastiff Puppies Eat Any Treats?

-Definitely no. Puppies cannot eat “any” treats.
+Definitely no. Tibetan Mastiff puppies cannot eat “any” treats.
 Puppies’ stomachs are more sensitive than those of adult dogs, because they have spent less time digesting food.

 Therefore, they shouldn’t eat just any treat.
 You need to feed them the healthiest puppy treats.